The Guy Who Gave Up His Jersey(30)

 He drifted apart from me, stepping back.
 We were both panting heavily.
 "I hate you."

 I began to laugh.
 "I love you Alejandro Rodriquez and I shall fight for you, even if I have to die trying."

 THIS STORY IS BEING REWRITTEN AND UPDATED THE NEW STORY HAS NEW CHARACTERS DIFFERENT SCENES AND MORE CHAPTERS THAN THE ORIGINAL ONE.
 CHECK OUT THE NEW VERISON ON MY WORKS.
 I REALLY HOPE YOU ENJOYED THIS DRAFT AS WELL AS THE NEW ONE.

 That's it my lovely readers, the moment I been dreading has finally arrived.
 But the experience on writing this was worth it.
 I want to say, thank you to everyone who have voted, fanned, supported me to the very end.
 I thank you all for giving my book a chance!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GladysVanessaWrite a Review